Tips to Get A Better Nights Sleep in 2023

 A new year means time for new resolutions.
 A lot of people make some kind of resolution about becoming more healthy.
-Research shows that if you want to live a know all about sleep, so we have compiled a list of ways to help you get better sleep for 2020.
+Research shows that if you want to live a healthier life, you need to get a good night’s sleep.
+We know all about sleep, so we have compiled a list of ways to help you get better sleep for 2023.

 1. Avoid Technology Before Bed (or at least try your best to)